Applications are due by 1 May 2020

 If you have any questions about MMAPSS please contact the coordinator, Sharon Babbage:

-The Maritime Museums of Australia Project Support Scheme is funded by the Australian Government.
+The Maritime Museums of Australia Project Support Scheme is funded by the Australian Government through the Australian National Maritime Museum and the Department of Infrastructure, Transport, Regional Development and Communications.